Last Updated: 13-20-2025

 /usr/local/www/postfixadmin/scripts/postfixadmin-cli admin add admin@example.org --superadmin 1 --active 1 --password admin-password --password2 admin-password

 Then add your domain to postfixadmin.
-You can adjust --aliases, --mailboxes, and --description to
+You can adjust --aliases, --mailboxes, and --description to whatever you want.

 /usr/local/www/postfixadmin/scripts/postfixadmin-cli domain add example.org --aliases 100 --mailboxes 1000 --active 1 --description example.org

 Lastly add the mailbox for admin@example.org, and again enter the same password twice.
-You can adjust
+You can adjust --name and --quota to your liking.

 /usr/local/www/postfixadmin/scripts/postfixadmin-cli mailbox add admin@example.org --name admin --quota 0 --active 1 --password roundcube-mailbox-password --password2 roundcube-mailbox-password